openfga/rfcs/20231214-listUsers-api.md

 ListUsers and StreamedListUsers should strive to implement error handling semantics inline with the way ListObjects and StreamedListObjects do.
 Namely, the API  should strive to fulfill the request with its limits as much as possible.
 For the unary ListUsers endpoint, if and only if it cannot fulfill the requested `--listUsers-max-results` and at least one error occurred, then an error should be surfaced.
 For the StreamedListUsers endpoint, as errors are encountered they should be yielded over the stream.

 ### Typed Public Wildcard
-Nothing special is required when handling typed wildcards.
+Nothing special is required when handling typed wildcards when an explicit filter is provided.
 Namely, consider this model, tuples, and request:

 ```go
 type user